Published 2026-04-09

 Months 1 through 3

-By month 2, the smoker's cough is typically gone or nearly gone.
+By month 2: The smoker's cough is typically gone or nearly gone.
 Your immune system is strengthening, and you are less susceptible to colds and respiratory infections.
+See our 2 months smoke-free benefits milestone post for the detailed 60-day breakdown.

 6 months to one year